mserranomartin/nytimes-wrapped/README.md

 # NYT Games Wrapped

 This repository has the tools to create a wrap-up of your Wordle and Connections results against a friend from a WhatsApp chat where you have been sharing them with one another.
+Download or clone the repository to your computer and follow the instructions.

 There are two folders in the repository.
 The `/R` folder contains the code to extract the results form your WhatsApp export file.
 It will produce two Excel files of results, `results_connections.xlsx` and `results_wordle.xlsx`.
 The `/PowerPoint` folder contains the PowerPoint template for the wrap-up.
 This presentation is linked to the said Excel files.